LeonardoHere/LeonardoHere/README.md

 # Hi there! 👋 Welcome to my profile page

-A eight semester information systems student who is actively pursuing a degree specializing in big data analysis and is seeking opportunities to intern as a data analyst or scientist in business decision support for the seventh semester.
-Have an honest, responsible attitude and be able to work under pressure to complete tasks.
-Successfully completed various projects related to data visualization and data science using machine learning methods.
+A highly motivated and detail-oriented Information Systems graduate with a strong foundation in software development and web technologies.
+Experienced in developing full-stack web applications using modern frameworks and tools.
+Demonstrates an honest, responsible attitude and the ability to work under pressure to complete tasks effectively.
+Successfully completed various projects related to web application development, software engineering, and implementing full-stack solutions using modern frameworks and tools.

 ## 🚀 About Me